• Facebook

 The holidays are here and we are busy decorating, crafting and creating delicious treats!
 Our lights are up and I’ve made quite a few batches of these amazing peanut butter buckeye balls to give out to family and friends.
 These chocolate covered peanut butter balls are a classic holiday treat that I make every year.
 They’re a great project to do with the kids, my kids call it “peanut butter play doh” which is actually pretty accurate!

-Ingredients for Buckeye Balls
+Ingredients For Buckeye Balls

 Bowls of ingredients including peanut butter, butter, sugar and chocolate.